AlchemicRaker/fire/README.md

         pause_menu();
     }

-For assembly, the "farjsr" and "farjmp" macros are provided (via "fire.inc") that take a label as a target, and will switch to the label's bank before jumping to the address. _Expect a and x to be clobbered in the process._
+For assembly, the "**farjsr**" and "**farjmp**" macros are provided (via "fire.inc") that take a label as a target, and will switch to the label's bank before jumping to the address.

     .include "fire.inc" ; to get access to the macros